ragtimekeys/chronote-old-old-old/README.md

 Takeaway:
 Why not just have pleasant sounding alarms every few minutes to remind you of what time it is?

-Yasuho is also Japanese.
-That means she is Asian.
-That means she is hard working and does not have room for distractions in her day

 Problem:
 Yasuho does wear a watch, but in the event that she wants to check her phone to know the time, every time you unlock your phone is a chance to be distracted by your phone then go down a rabbit hole